The world this wiki

 Political career: Mr Lecornu has served in every one of Mr Macron's governments since 2017, most recently as defence minister, where he was respected for protecting the military budget.
 He is a close ally of the president and talks to those whose views he does not share, including the Socialists and Marine Le Pen of the hard-right National Rally.

 Less than four weeks into office, Mr Lecornu unveiled a new centrist government that looked like the old one, provoking opposition fury.
 He resigned before he was pushed, becoming the shortest-serving prime minister under the Fifth Republic—the fourth Mr Macron lost in just over a year.
 Mr Macron asked him to stay on in a caretaker role.
-After talks with leaders from the Socialists, Greens, Communists, centrist parties and centre-right Republicans—Marine Le Pen's hard right and Jean-Luc Mélenchon's hard left refused to take part—Mr Lecornu stayed on, forming a new minority government reliant on the 69 Socialists in the 577-seat lower house.
+After talks with leaders from the Socialists, Greens, Communists, centrist parties and centre-right Republicans—Ms Le Pen's hard right and Jean-Luc Mélenchon's hard left refused to take part—Mr Lecornu stayed on, forming a new minority government reliant on the 69 Socialists in the 577-seat lower house.
 Roland Lescure, a former financier, became his finance minister.
-The government suspended Macron's 2023 pension reform—which had raised the retirement age from 62 to 64—as the price of Socialist support.
+The government suspended Mr Macron's 2023 pension reform—which had raised the retirement age from 62 to 64—as the price of Socialist support.